-Articles on biblical events simply address an event within the biblical story and try to provide some new insight or helpful information regarding the event.
-Understanding an event's context can be critical when interpreting a test.
-These kinds of articles are indicated by the image you can see to the left.
+Articles on biblical events on Sunday School Zone simply talk about a specific event within the larger biblical story and try to provide some new insight or helpful information regarding that event.
+Understanding an event and its context can be critical when interpreting a text.
+We have a growing number of these kinds of articles that are indicated by the calendar image you can see to the left.

 Compare these two biblical events, the latter of which took place thousands of years after the former.
 Some time after the flood, a building project began in the Plain of Shinar.
 People “said to each other, ‘Come, let us make oven-fired bricks.’
 They used brick for stone and asphalt for mortar.
 And they said, ‘Come,…Read More ⇨